kanthoney/sql-motif/doc/column-spec.md

  `validate` function.
 If the value is valid the function must return `true`.
 If the validation fails, the function can return `false` to use the default error message, or throw an error or return a string to provide a custom error.

  * `validationError`.
 A default error message to return if the validation fails.
-If not specified will use a standard error message
+If not specified will use a standard error message.